How to Cook Brown Rice Perfectly

 Use this simple ratio and method to make perfect brown rice every time.

 Even though brown rice takes a bit longer to cook than white rice, it's well worth the wait: unrefined grains retain more vitamins, minerals and antioxidants.
 Plus, they are high in fiber, which is important for a heart-healthy diet.
-Like other whole grains, brown rice has been minimally processed, in this case just enough to sort and remove the inedible outer husk, leaving the nutritious outer bran layer intact.
+Like other whole grains, brown rice has been minimally processed.
+In this case, it's just enough to sort and remove the inedible outer husk, leaving the nutritious outer bran layer intact.

 Use this simple ratio to measure out your ingredients: